In memory of a generation: Don't long for war, I beg you!

 Like many others, he slaved away in the construction sector.

 Grandfather was conscripted in 1939 for two-year compulsory military service, but the war began and he served for six years instead, until 1945.

 Grandfather went through the whole of WWII and saw its end in Estonia.
 He participated in the liberation of Saint Petersburg (then Leningrad) from the blockade.
 He was wounded seven times.

 After the war, he came back to Uzbekistan and built his own house (it is still standing in a village on the eastern tip of Uzbekistan).
 He raised six children, with two sets of twins.
 Let’s acknowledge the role of our grandmother here too, way too often we neglect the incredible roles of women in the events that we celebrate.
-Being uneducated, grandparents made sure that their children receive education, and all six of them became teachers.
+Women made heroic contributions.
+Grandmother laboured at work and at home.
+Being uneducated, grandparents made sure that their children received education, and all six of them became educators.

 I never met my grandfather as he died in 1976, ten years before I was born.
-Father says that he did not like talking about his experiences during the war.
+My dad says that grandfather did not like talking about his experiences in war.
 It is understandable.

 On this day, a lot of thoughts cross my mind, as I am pained by political speculations that surround WWII.